DepoXy/macOS-hammyspoony/README.md

-  - Because Hammerspoon runs on its own, it won't have access to your local shell environment, and because this project doesn't "install" itself anywhere, it just assumes a particular path to the AppleScript files:
+  - Because Hammerspoon runs on its own, it won't have access to your local shell environment, and because this project doesn't "install" itself anywhere, it just assumes a particular path to the few AppleScript files it uses:

         ~/.kit/mOS/macOS-Hammyspoony/lib